 New Chief Growth Officer brings intelligence community and technology sector experience to the B2G team

-August 12, 2021 (BROOKLYN, N.Y.) — goTenna, the company behind the world’s most advanced, infrastructure-free, and scalable mobile mesh networks announced today that Andrea D. Garrity has been appointed the new Chief Growth Officer.
+August 12, 2021 (JERSEY CITY, NJ) — goTenna, the company behind the world’s most advanced, infrastructure-free, and scalable mobile mesh networks announced today that Andrea D. Garrity has been appointed the new Chief Growth Officer.
 In this key leadership role, Andrea will drive goTenna’s business expansion strategy and execution in multiple markets.

 As goTenna's product adoption has surged within the government sector over the last several years, Andrea will be responsible for achieving strategic growth and developing the business strategy across goTenna's Public Sector markets, business partnerships, and commercial markets.
 She will also lead marketing and sales operations for goTenna.